 The good news is that I finally, after many decades, am getting some sense of smell back.
 Apparently, those inflammed tonsils (and other sinus issues) blocked my sense of smell.

 Since September, 2012, I *finally* have started getting my life back.
 Because of my age, occasional pain, and the sheer lack of use of my ASL/interpreting skills for 3 years, I had to make the difficult decision to not return to my work as a sign language interpreter.
 I am in the final stages of training now to become a Kindermusik teacher.
-I have degrees in Special Education and Counseling and I’ve been a musician for 40 years so transitioning to teaching music/movement to young children was the way to go!
-And from my current Kindermusik practicum classes that I am teaching, I can say it is FUN and uplifting!!
-If even one of my students eventually becomes a musician, or enjoys music and dancing, or supports the arts, then that would be great.
+(Update as of 04/2014 – this plan fell through because of some nasty dealings on the part of the company.
+Enough said.
+After a year of training, I had let go of this dream as well.
+As of October, 2013, my chronic pain finally came to an end.
+I still have flare-ups but the horrific 24/7 stuff is over – alleluia!!)

-I am also currently pursuing 6 different, mostly folk, instruments.
-And I am a hallway musician at the local children’s hospitals.
+I am currently pursuing many different, mostly folk, instruments.
+I am a hallway musician at the local children’s hospitals.
 I play soothing flute music in the hospital lobby and then I am placed on one of the units with the sick children and their families.
-Again, if my music brightens even one person’s day, that makes my heart sing.
+If my music brightens even one person’s day, that makes my heart sing.

-Finally, I am crocheting for charity, attempting to write in my spare time, promoting my mom’s TWO books, and training for a half marathon that will take place in the fall.
+Finally, I am crocheting for charity, attempting to write in my spare time, promoting my mom’s TWO books, and training for a half marathon that will take place on Oct.
+5th, 2014.

 Life is good.
 Recovery is (still) happening.
 Being once again engaged with the world in meaningful activities is absolutely priceless.